 Matthew Charles is an Army veteran, according to NPR, who attributes some of his early problems to violence in the home growing up, telling the radio station that his father was violent with his children “on a regular basis.”

-Will Trump pardon Charles or commute his sentence?
+Before Charles’ release people wondered: Will Trump pardon Charles or commute his sentence?
 That remains to be seen, although the president has already granted some pardons.
 So far, he has tended to favor pardons for people where he sees a political motive for prosecution.
 For example, he pardoned controversial former Sheriff Joe Arpaio.
 However, the president has also shown himself to be moved by some claims of racial mistreatment in the criminal justice system, as he posthumously pardoned Jack Johnson, an African-American boxer convicted of being involved in an interracial relationship.
+However, in the end, Charles didn’t need a pardon to secure release due to the new law.